“Airy Elves by Moonlight Shadows seen”

 Here do I proffer a new word for your delectation and delight, from the Old English adjective ylfig which, had it come down into modern English through use, would today appear spelled: elfy.
 In the admittedly bursting hoard of English words, there is a modest lacuna where elfy might serve.
 Elfy differs from the adjective elfin which nowadays chiefly denotes diminutive size and is appreciative.
 Elfy could be a solid synonym for pixilated ‘possessed by elves,’ ‘spellbound by fairy power.’
 And here is one of my exemplary sentences for your persusal:

 The elfy tendrils of madness were already, by their dense neural thatch, obscuring the clear light of her reasoning.

 The early Teutons thought elves did both good and evil.
 They exchanged “good” children for evil changelings.
 In an age before child psychology and before any knowledge of neurological deficits, this elf-exchange was a primitive attempt to explain why a normal child might suddenly “go mad” and do bad things.

-An elf convenes a parliament of fowls.
+A pert elflet convenes a pleasing parliament of fowls.

 “Either I mistake your shape and making quite;

 Or else you are that shrewd and knavish sprite

 Call’d Robin Goodfellow: are not you he

 Skim milk, and sometimes labour in the quern